STEM Extension OPT

 Complete the OPT Reporting Survey BEFORE applying for the STEM extension.

 - See the USCIS website for the most up-to-date version of Form I-765.
-A sample I-765 is also available for reference.
+Here is a sample I-765.

-- You should plan for USCIS to receive your STEM extension by the end of the first 12 months of OPT.
+- USCIS must receive your STEM application before the end date of your first period of OPT.

 4. Submit your complete application to the IO.